kbot7/NgrokAspNetCore/README.md

 Note: If NGrok is not installed, it will be downloaded automatically to the execution directory.

 ## Getting the exposed URL
-Simply inject a `INGrokHostedService` and call its `GetTunnelsAsync` method.
+Simply inject an `INGrokHostedService` and call its `GetTunnelsAsync` method.

 `INGrokHostedService` also has a `Ready` event that you can listen to, if you'd rather like that.